AndreaZoccatelli/Europe_emissions_shinyapp/README.md

 A shiny app which shows the gas emissions of european countries from 2011 to 2020 (data source: <a href="https://ec.europa.eu/eurostat/en/web/main/data/database" target="_blank">Eurostat</a>).

-## Purpose
-This project aims to make data about this highly discussed topic easily available for everyone, especially those who do not belong to the data science community.

-## Contact me
-If you want to discuss the topic or if you notice any kind of problem with code/output feel free to contact me: azoccatellicomunicazione@gmail.com.